ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Beautiful hands are those that do
+Work that I earnest and brave and true.
+Moment by moment the long day through.
+Beautiful feet are those that go
+On klndiy ministriei to and fro­
+Down lowliest ways, If God will it to.
+Beautiful shoulder are those that bear
+Ceaseless burdens of homely care
+With patient grace and daily prayer.
 Beautiful livei are those that bless
 Whose hidden fountain but few may guess.
 Beautiful twilight, at set of tun,